 The article can be found here

 Everyone has their favourite bait for whatever species they like to chase.
 I find it hard to go past the trusty squid, especially calamari squid.
-As with all baits, they work best when they are fresh or even fresh frozen.
+As with all baits, they work best when they are fresh or even freshly frozen.

 It stands to reason that they are so popular with a wide variety of fish species.
-For starters they taste awesome!
+For starters, they taste awesome!
 I don’t know too many humans that can pass up a feed of fresh calamari, so I am pretty sure there are several fish species out there that feel the same.